castacks/earthrovers_ros/README.md

 ```
 tmuxp load /earthrovers_ws/src/earthrovers_ros/tmuxp_configs/dev.yaml
 ```
+*Hint: To exit out of the whole tmux session, press ctrl+b, type ":kill-session, and then press enter.*

 OR, if you prefer to launch the nodes all together, you can use the bringup launch file.